microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/app/README.md

 ### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting
+This section has moved to the [code splitting documentation](https://facebook.github.io/create-react-app/docs/code-splitting).

+Don't use 'here' or 'this link' for accessibility reasons

 ### Analyzing the Bundle Size